azsdk/azsdk-docs/03-Security-In-CICD/Security_In_CICD_userguide.md

 ### Install AzSDK extension on your VSO

 This extesion is currently kept as private.
-If you are interesed in enabling this extension on you VSO.
-Please drop a mail to <a href="mailto:azsdksupext@microsoft.com?subject=Request:Enable AsSDK extension for VSO">AzSDK Support</a> with your VSO instance url.
-We shall share the extension with your instance.
+If you are interesed in enabling this extension on your VSO instance, please drop a mail to <a href="mailto:azsdksupext@microsoft.com?subject=Request: Enable AsSDK extension for VSO">AzSDK Support</a> with your VSO instance url.
+Once we share the extension with your instance, your vso admin can enbale it for you.

 ### Walkthrough
 This part assumes that you are familiar with VS build tasks and pipelines at a basic level.
 To demonstrate the capability of the feature, we will use a basic MVC Web App that is checked into our trial repository.
 Our goal is to show how SVTs can be injected into the build/release workflow so that security testing for Azure subscription and resources is seamlessly integrated into CICD.